International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Information_Layer/3_3_InformationLayer.md

 the top of the hexagon.
 The *Content* concern deals with

 1. the description of a Resource's abstract substance,
-2. its serialization as a representation in a machine-interpretable format, and
+2. its serialization as a representation in a machine-interpretable format, making use of Vocabularies as appropriate, and
 3. the materializations of these representations at certain points in time as one or more instances (e.g., values or artifacts).

 Content is interpretable by references to a shared, formally defined *C*oncept, which may cover the meaning, annotation and interpretation of entities by, e.g.,

 1. natural language keywords,
-2. terms defined in curated sources such as Controlled Vocabularies, or
+2. terms defined in curated sources such as Controlled Vocabularies, concept schemes, taxonomies, thesauri, etc., or
-3. types defined in type systems or ontologies.
+3. types defined in type systems or ontologies, i.e., Vocabularies.

 On the other hand, links to a particular
 *C*ontext (in terms of, e.g.,